 Instapage integrates with

-While Instapage offers more customizing options like page layout, fonts and styling, I feel LeadPages take a lot less loading time.
-Instapage is little heavier that can impact on your performance at times when you are working with many design elements at a time.
+While Instapage offers more customizing options like page layout, fonts, and styling, I feel LeadPages take a lot less loading time.
+Instapage is a little heavier that can impact your performance at times when you are working with many design elements at a time.

 The Deciding Factor: Pricing

 Pricing is something that plays like the last deciding factor, atleast it does for me.
 So, let us look at the pricing details of both the tools: